GeodynamicWorldBuilder/WorldBuilder/doc/world_builder_declarations_open.md

 - **default value**:
 - **type**:string
 - **description**:A tag which can be given to a feature.
-This is meant to catagorize different features.
+This is meant to categorize different features.
 If the tag is not provided or empty, it is set to the model name.
 ::::::::::::::::::::

 ::::::::::::::::::::{dropdown} /features/items/oneOf/1/coordinates